valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

     - **Design Spaces** It's help to explore a space of possibilities.
     - **Projects** Each of the project involes solving a design problem in several ways.
     - **Experiments** Design study is an empirical scientific experiment.

+**Report**

-    - **Report** The design study itself is presnted in a report.
+The design study itself is presnted in a report.
 It's contain several sections.

 1. **Context** It's provides background and motivation for the study.
 2. **Research Questions** Design study examines the tradeoffs between various nonfunctional requirments.
 3. **Subject** A design study compares multiple subjects.
 4. **Exxperimentals Conditions** A software design study noramlly means running several versions of a program.
 5. **Variables** They must be identified and appropriate metrics specified.
 6. **Method** It's include number of trials, tools, technique, etc.
 7. **Results** The point of cunducting a design study is to produce data
 8. **Discussion** It's opportunity to interpret the data and provide a discussion of its implications.
 9. **Conclusions** It's a place to summarize reults and draw conclusions.

+**Deliverables**

+1. **Source Code** solving a specific problem in several ways.
+2. **Project report** containing project-specific content.
+3. **Design Study**

 ## Resources